hashicorp/nomad-autoscaler/demo/vagrant/README.md

 ```

 ## Start the Autoscaler Component Jobs
 First start the Nomad job which will be autoscaled.
 The `webapp.nomad` jobfile contains a scaling stanza which defines the key autoscaling parameters for a task group.
-There are a number of interesting a key options to understand.
+There are a number of interesting key options to understand.
 - `enabled = false` is a parameter to allow operators to administratively disable scaling for a task group.
 - `source = "prometheus"` specifies that the Autoscaler will use the Prometheus APM plugin to retrieve metrics.
 - `query  = "scalar(avg((haproxy..` is the query that will be run against the APM and is expected to return a single value.
 - `strategy = { name = "target-value"` defines the calculation strategy the Autoscaler will use, in this case we a targeting a value.